Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 Issue

-If you use a GPO to enable RDP 8.0, the UDP firewall rule that allows UDP traffic is not enabled sometimes.
+If you use a GPO to enable RDP 8.0, the UDP firewall rule that allows UDP traffic may not be enabled.

 Resolution